 - Federal and University guidelines require that all first-time borrowers complete Entrance Loan Counseling prior to receiving student loan proceeds.
 Loan funds will be disbursed, 30 days after the first day of class for all first-time borrowers. - Federal regulations require that Exit Loan Counseling be completed by student loan borrowers who cease to enroll at least half-time, withdraw (officially or unofficially), or graduate.
-Counseling should occur prior to the before mentioned action, where applicable. - Student loan funds are generally issued in two even disbursements during the intended loan period (once at the beginning and again at the mid-point of the enrollment period). - Student loan borrowers must be enrolled in at least six (6) credit hours at the time of disbursement:
+Counseling should occur prior to the before mentioned action, where applicable. - Student loan funds are generally issued in two even disbursements during the intended loan period (once at the beginning and again at the mid-point of the enrollment period). - Student loan borrowers must be enrolled at least half-time at the time of disbursement: